bitcoinlayers/community-calls/README.md

 The Bitcoin Layers project hosts weekly community calls with members of the community to discuss things related to Bitcoin scaling protocols.

 Community calls are hosted in our [telegram channel](https://t.me/+8rv-1I2gkmQ4ZmJh).
-The next community call is on April 11th, 2024.
-Call time is TBD.
+The next community call is on April 12th, 2024.
+Call time is 3pm UTC.

 ## Previous call notes